- 85% of Baldwin's 2013 graduates were accepted to college!

 James Baldwin has a Regents waiver.
-That means that the NYS Board of Regents authorizes our school to graduate students by performance-based assessment.
-Students must do a minimum of four PBATs (Performance Based Assessment Tasks) in the major subjects (ELA, Social Studies, Math, and Science) during their 11th and 12th grade years.
-Student performance is evaluated according to a rubric created by the Performance Standards Consortium.
-A PBAT consists of an extensive, original paper written by the student including a presentation and defense of the paper in front of a panel.
+That means that the NYS Board of Regents authorizes our school to graduate students by completing performance-based assessments.
+Students must do a minimum of four PBATs in the major subjects (ELA, Social Studies, Math, and Science) during their 11th and 12th grade years.
+Student performance is evaluated according to a peer-reviewed rubric created by the Performance Standards Consortium.
+A PBAT consists of an extensive, original paper written by the student and includes a presentation and defense of the paper in front of a panel.

 Do I take any Regents exams?

 Students are required to take and pass one Regents exam – the ELA Regents.
-Students take this exam in their 11th-grade year.
+Students typically take this exam in 11th grade.
+Students who have passed the ELA Regents exam prior to enrolling at The James Baldwin School do not have to re-take it.
 Although 65 is a passing mark for Regents exams, a grade of at least 75 is required to skip remedial English courses within the CUNY college system.